-(Last Updated on : 05/05/2010)
+(Last Updated on : 17/10/2013)

-Srinagar is truly "heaven on earth" with each of the four seasons hearalding new delights, the almond blossom of spring, the lotus flowers of summer, the saffron fields of autumn and snow cover trees of winter.
+Srinagar is truly "heaven on earth" with each of the four seasons heralding new delights, the almond blossom of spring, the lotus flowers of summer, and the saffron fields of autumn and snow cover trees of winter.
 Srinagar is the summer capital of the state Jammu & Kashmir

 , a tributary of the Indus River.
 It`s famous for its lakes and also houseboats that float over them.
 Also it is known worldwide for traditional Kashmiri handicrafts and dry fruits.

 History of Srinagar

 established Mughal rule in the valley and city.
 When the disintegration of the Mughal Empire set forth in 1707, infiltrations to the valley from the Pathan tribes increased and they ruled over for several decades.
 Raja Ranjit Singh in 1814 annexed a major part of Kashmir valley, including Srinagar to his kingdom and the city came under the influence of Sikhs.
 Subsequent to the treaty between the Sikh rulers and the British in Lahore in 1846(treaty of Lahore), inter alias provided British suzerainty over the Kashmir valley.
 British

 Geography of Srinagar

 and the Shankar Acharya (also known as Takht-i-Suleiman).
 The city had experienced several natural disasters.
 Before the nineteenth century, Srinagar had been destroyed and rebuilt six times.
 Two major fires, in 1892 and 1899, devastated large portions of the city.
 There have been eleven major earthquakes in the city since the fifteenth century.

 It is located on both sides of river Jhelum, which is also called vyath in Kashmiri.
 The river passes through the city and meandering through the valley,moves onwards and deepens in Wular Lake

 .
 The city is famous for its nine old bridges,connecting two parts of the city.
 Hokersar,the capital of Indian Kashmir ,14 kilometers from srinagar,is a world class wetland including lake and marshy area.It is the most well known and accessible of all the wetlands of kashmir.

 Economy of Srinagar

-Srinagar is the main center of the economy of the Kashmir Valley, and has remained tourist destination for centuries.
+Srinagar is the main centre of the economy of the Kashmir Valley, and has remained tourist destination for centuries.
 The city remained on the itinerary of the Mughal ruling elite, and several Mughal

 emperors and their consorts had visited the city, and several Mughal gardens in and around the city indicate their close association with Srinagar.
+After the colonization of India by Europeans, the ruling elite as well as rich Indians used to visit the city and nearby locations during summers to avoid heat of the plains and during winters to enjoy the snowfall.
 Another significant segment of the economy include handicrafts, weaving of woolen shawls and dress material and woodcarving.
 Srinagar serves as one of the collecting point from where fruits and handicraft products are taken to several parts of Indian subcontinent.
 Srinagar also has specialized markets and retail shops.
 The hinterland of Srinagar is the most populous part of the Kashmir valley, and crops like wheat and paddy are cultivated for local consumption.
 Orchards produce a number of fruits, particularly apples.

 Culture of Srinagar